Aggravated Domestic Battery Defense Attorney in Chicago

 The other important aspect relates to the severity of the injuries sustained by the victim.
 If you have a history of domestic violence, subsequent offenses may count as aggravated domestic battery rather than regular domestic battery.
 If you do not have a previous criminal history, you could still be charged with aggravated domestic battery If the victim suffered:

 - Great bodily harm

-Even after you get out of prison, having aggravated domestic battery on your criminal record can greatly affect your ability to get a job, find a place to live, spend time with your children, and many other aspects of your future.
-If you are not a U.S. citizen, you may face serious immigration consequences.
+Even after you have served your sentence, having aggravated domestic battery on your criminal record can greatly affect your ability to get a job, find a place to live, spend time with your children, and many other aspects of your future.
+If you are not a U.S. citizen, you may face serious immigration consequences as well.
 Our attorneys understand the high stakes of your situation, and we have the skills necessary to build a strong defense in hopes of reaching the best possible outcome.

 Contact an Aggravated Domestic Battery Defense Attorney in Chicago

 As you prepare to go to trial for an aggravated domestic battery defense charge, you need an attorney who knows what they are doing on your side.
 Mitchell S. Sexner & Associates LLC has a 30-year reputation for being fair, professional, and honest lawyers.
 While some law firms overpromise and give false hope, our attorneys just tell you the truth.
 Sometimes the truth is hard to hear, but when you approach your trial with realistic expectations, you will be more prepared to handle everything that comes your way.